Playing Rules

 1. Participation is limited to currently-enrolled, fee-paying FSU students, faculty members, and full-time staff.
 FAMU & TCC students and members of the community are not eligible.

-2. In order to participate in an intramural contest, each player must present his/her current, valid FSUCard.
+2. In order to participate in an intramural contest, each player must present their current, valid FSUCard.
 Check-in takes place at designated sign-in locations at the facility, not at the fields or courtside.

-3. Additional information regarding player eligibility, team rosters, and participant check-in is available in the Seven Principles of Intramural Sports, available online at the FSU Intramural Sports web site and in the Intramural Sports Office in 1035 Tully Gym.
+3. Additional information regarding player eligibility, team rosters, and participant check-in is available in the Seven Principles of Intramural Sports, available online at the FSU Intramural Sports web site and in the Intramural Sports Office at the Main Campus Fields (1001 W. St. Augustine Street).
 Requests for exceptions to any policy must be directed to the IM administrative staff during regular weekday business hours in the Intramural Sports Office.
 No exceptions are granted at the fields or courts.

 II.
 TEAM COMPOSITION

 3. Teams in all leagues may begin and end a game with at least 6 players.
-In a co-rec game that starts with 6 players, a member of the majority gender must kick first in the line-up.
+In a co-ed game that starts with 6 players, a member of the majority gender must kick first in the line-up.
 For teams which begin with 6 players, any late arriving players may be added to the line-up or join the team in the field immediately (after properly signed in).

 4. A team’s roster is unlimited (unlimited number of substitutes).
 Limited free substitution is permitted in order to encourage maximum participation.
 Limited substitution is available to all players in the line-up.
 Once a substitute has entered the line-up, they must play for a full inning (team’s offensive and defensive halves of an inning).
 This rule allows for re-entry of both the starter and any subsequent substitutes.
 In the event of an injury, a substitute may enter the game prior to the full inning period.
 Ejected players may not be replaced in the line-up or in the field.
 An out will be recorded when an ejected player’s turn occurs in the line-up.